-Broncos stadium now named Empower Field at Mile High
+Broncos Stadium now named Empower Field at Mile High

 RELATED: New (and temporary) home name: Broncos Stadium at Mile High

-The Metropolitan Football Stadium District owns the stadium and must sign off on the deal between the Broncos and Empower, but that will be a formality.
+The stadium district owns the stadium and must sign off on the deal between the Broncos and Empower, but that will be a formality.
 A board of directors manages the stadium on behalf of taxpayers in Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson counties.
 The Broncos lease the stadium from taxpayers.

 The City of Denver must approve the permanent Empower signage.